 The CBL Certificate is supported in part by a grant from the Institute of Museum and Library Services (IMLS) (#RE-17-19-0006-19).
 Twelve Community Catalyst Fellows will receive full tuition scholarships for the certificate.
 Tuition discounts up to 25% may also be available (students must apply for discounts before the academic term begins).
 CCI is offering a College-level fellowship to cover tuition for one course each for 10 or more additional students accepted for the fall 2020 term.

-For more information, please visit CCI’s Post-Baccalaureate Certificate in Community-based Librarianship webpage.
+For more information, please visit CCI’s Graduate Certificate in Community-based Librarianship webpage.